pedrokost/cell_tracking_msc_report/slides/PresentationText.md

 NEXT SLIDE -- google

 As you can imagine, this became very boring very quickly as the number of images never seemed to lower.
-So, he turned to Google for help and he found some software too help him do the tracking of cells.
+So, he turned to Google for help and he found some software to help him do the tracking of cells.

 NEXT SLIDE -- bad results